-Most people who apply for Social Security disability (SSD) benefits get denied at first.
+Most people who apply for Social Security Disability (SSD) benefits get denied at first.
 Take heart; you may still have a valid claim.
-But we may need to take a few additional steps to get the benefits you deserve.
+But, we may need to take a few additional steps to get the benefits you deserve.

 The first step in appealing a denied disability claim is to file what is called a “Request for Reconsideration.”
 This request must be completed correctly and within 60 days of receiving your denial notice.
 If either of those things don’t happen, you could be forced to start the process all over.

 Our lawyers can represent you at this hearing and prepare you for what to expect.
-They will also make sure you’re prepared to give honest, yet effective answers to the questions you’ll likely be asked about your physical disability or mental health issues.
+They can also make sure you’re prepared to give honest, yet effective answers to the questions you’ll likely be asked about your physical disability or mental health issues.

 Whether you come to see us in Memphis or we travel to meet with you in your home or at the hospital, the consultation is free — no strings attached.
 Our phones are answered 24 hours a day, and our firm has a second office located in Olive Branch, Mississippi.